segin-GH/TODO-Projects/README.md

     - [ ] Implement CI-CD pipeline for a simple embedded systems project

 ## vision-based control
-- [ ] Integrate vision-based control into the robotic arm
+- [ ] Integrate vision-based control into a robotic arm
     - [ ] Learn about computer vision and image processing techniques(open-cv)
     - [ ] Integrate vision-based control into the robotic arm using embedded systems and cameras
     - [ ] Test and evaluate the performance of the vision-based control in various scenarios